ontolex/morph/draft.md

 to specific grammatical parameters.
 This is now not a set of inflected forms but a set of inflection types that are linked with the respective forms.

 >--------
-> property **morph:paradigm**: A link to the paradigm for the inflection type (eLex-2019: assigns a form to an
+> property **morph:paradigm**: A link to the paradigm to which an inflection type belongs (or is part of)(eLex-2019: assigns a form to an inflectional paradigm) (eLex-2019: assigns a form to an inflectional paradigm)
-inflectional paradigm)
 > Domain: morph:InflectionType
 > Range: morph:Paradigm
 >